About Us

 We have a fuss-free atmosphere, and offers a friendly, knowledgeable service to suit every art lover, whether it is for home, business or for a special occasion.

-Ann McVeigh and Ken Bartley, who own the gallery, are no strangers to the art world, having been involved in the scene for over twenty years, during which time they have curated a number of exhibitions, including the ‘Hands of History + 20’ for the Victoria Gallery & Museum, Liverpool; ‘Introduction to the Hands of History + 20’ for the British Council, Belfast, as part of the Good Friday commemorations, and various shows at the EastSide Gallery, ArtTank, the LinenHall Library, the Golden Thread Gallery, among other venues as well as organising other events, and exhibiting their own work.
+Ann McVeigh and Ken Bartley, who own the gallery, are no strangers to the art world, having been involved in the scene for over twenty years, during which time they have curated a wide range of exhibitions, including ‘Young Female Artists from NI ‘ exhibition in London, ‘Hands of History + 20’ which was shown at the Victoria Gallery & Museum, Liverpool, and as part of the Good Friday commemorations in Belfast.
+Ann and Ken have also organised shows at the EastSide Gallery, ArtTank, the LinenHall, the Golden Thread Gallery as well as organising other events, and exhibiting their own work.

 Focusing mainly on photography, Ann and Ken have been invited to show at the Naughton Gallery at Queen's, the Assembly Rooms, Catalyst Arts, Queen Street Studios, Tate Modern and Tate Britain, the latter two as part of a larger, collaborative work, and a solo show at Framewerk.
 They have also successfully submitted works to the Royal Ulster Academy's annual show.